IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 control of the same O-PNC and abstracted as a single WDM TE Node at the O-MPI.

-The association between the Ethernet or CBR client LTPs terminating the Ethernet Cross-technology links and the optical TTPs is reported using the Inter Layer Lock-id (ILL) identifiers, defined in {{!RFC8795}}.
+The association between the Ethernet or CBR client LTPs terminating the Ethernet cross-technology Ethernet links and the optical TTPs is reported using the Inter Layer Lock-id (ILL) identifiers, defined in {{!RFC8795}}.

 For example, with a reference to {{fig-optical-topo}}, the ILL values X and Y are